-Notification to Parents Regarding Qualifications

-Policies DK, DBA
+Notification to Parents Regarding Qualifications Policies DK, DBA

-In schools receiving Title I funds, the district is required by the No Child Left Behind Act (NCLB) to notify parents at the beginning of each school year that they may request information regarding the professional qualifications of their child's teacher.
-NCLB also requires that parents be notified if their child has been assigned or taught for four or more consecutive weeks by a teacher who is not highly qualified.
+In schools receiving Title I funds, the district is required by the Every Student Succeeds Act (ESSA) to notify parents at the beginning of each school year that they may request information regarding the professional qualifications of their child's teacher.
+ESSA also requires that parents be notified if their child has been assigned or taught for four or more consecutive weeks by a teacher who does not meet applicable state certification or licensure requirements.

 Texas law requires that parents be notified if their child is assigned for more than 30 consecutive instructional days to a teacher who does not hold an appropriate teaching certificate.
-This notice is not required if parental notification under NCLB is sent.
+This notice is not required if parental notification under ESSA is sent.
 Inappropriately certified or uncertified teachers include individuals on an emergency permit (including individuals waiting to take a certification exam) and individuals who do not hold any certificate or permit.
 Information relating to teacher certification will be made available to the public upon request.
 Employees who have questions about their certification status can call State Board for Educator Certification at (512) 936-8400.

-Outside Employment and Tutoring
+Outside Employment and Tutoring Policy DBD

-Policy DBD